Psykotikism/Mutant_Tanks/README.md

 			// Minimum: 1.0 (Closest)
 			// Maximum: 9999999999.0 (Farthest)
 			"Invert Range"					"150.0"

+			// The Super Tank has 1 out of this many chances to trigger the range ability.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Invert Range Chance"			"16"
 		}
 		// The Super Tank gives survivors items upon death.
 		// Requires "st_item.smx" to be installed.